The United States Food and Drug Administration (FDA) controls

 The most important point to be remembered is that there is no federal certification

-given to industrial gases utilized
+given to industrial gases employed

 for food processing be it freezing, formulation or packaging.
 The gases that are given